alexander-kurdakov/RegExpInterpreter/docs/Interpreter.md

 ## Users

-There are four console commands in RegExpInterpreter.
+There are three console commands in RegExpInterpreter.

 * `--inputfile <file path>` - the path to the file with code.
 * `--inputstring <string>` - the string with code.
 * `--compute` - returns the result of interpretation of the code

-Just run "RegExpInterpreter.exe" from console with given commands.